tudocomp/tudocomp/docs/Documentation.md

 (which should be 16 according to [`std::iota`](http://en.cppreference.com/w/cpp/algorithm/iota)) equals `iv4[0]`
 (which is zero).

+### Dynamic-width integer vectors

+Using the specialization [`DynamicIntVector`](@DX_DYNINTVECTOR@) (which is an alias for `IntVector<dynamic_t>`), the bit width of values can be dynamically altered at runtime.

+This is useful when the required width depends on previously processed input (e.g. a text length).
+It can also be used to bit-compress an integer vector after its  initial construction.

 The following is an example for the usage of `DynamicIntVector`: